michalpiszczek/nonstdlib/README.md

 # nonstdlib

-`nonstdlib` is a non-idiomatic library of thread-safe data structures for Go.
+`nonstdlib` is a non-idiomatic library of thread-safe collections for Go.

 Currently, these Collections are avaiable: